youyanggu/covid19_projections/infections-tracker.md

 * For example, California has a lower-than-expected R<sub>0</sub> partly because there is a significant time lag in their deaths reporting.
 While this does not significantly affect our projections (assuming the lag is consistent), it will result in a lower R estimate than the true value.
 * Our post-mitigation R estimates may not accurately reflect the true situation for regions where no mitigation was applied, such as in Sweden or South Dakota.

+Note: You can click on the legend on the upper right corner of each plot below to hide/unhide the bars.

 {% include iframe_r_values.html %}

 ## Number of Total Infected Individuals by Date